Wildfire threatens weekend campers at Chehalis Lake - BC Local News

 — Amy Marie Reid (@amyreid87) June 23, 2019

-The BC Wildfire Service website says the 0.15 hectare fire is currently under control, and the cause of the fire is unknown.
+MacPherson said the 0.15 hectare fire is currently under control, and firefighters will be on scene today (Monday, June 24) with heavy equipment to move the pile of driftwood and deal with the remaining fire.

+MacPherson could not comment on the cause of the fire, as it is currently under investigation.

 Right now open fires are banned in the Coastal Fire Centre, which encompasses Vancouver Island, the Lower Mainland and the coast up to the area around Bella Coola.
 Campfires are currently allowed.